Appointment of the Chief Executive Officer

 Key outcomes

-• Secure high quality health and care for people and improved population health outcomes.
+• Secure high-quality health and care for people and improved population health outcomes.

 Statutory/corporate responsibilities